tomtclai/gs-consuming-rest-ios/README.md

 ![Select new referencing outlet for content label](images/greetingContent-outlet2.png)

 The final task is to add a referencing outlet for the button.
-In this case you will associate a button event with the `fetchGreeting` method in the `RestViewController`.
-It was declared with the `IBAction` type modifier.
+In this case you will associate a button event with the `fetchGreeting` method in the `RestViewController`, which is declared with the `IBAction` type modifier.

 ![Select new referencing outlet for refresh button](images/fetchGreeting-outlet1.png)